 And there are restrictions to consider, restrictions that determine what you can and can’t do with your home.
 If freedom to do pretty much as you please with your home is important to you, then a single-family home wins hands down.

 Condo associations restrict quite a number of activities – for example, smoking or cooking out on balconies, painting, and even renovating the interior.
 And if you violate the covenants, conditions, and restrictions, you will be subject to fines – and in extreme cases asked to leave.

-So in order to answer the question, “Should you buy a condo or a single-family home in Los Angeles?” first take a good, hard look at price, appreciation and re-sale, privacy and security, and restrictions.
+So in order to answer the question, “Should you buy a condo or a single-family home in Riverside?” first take a good, hard look at price, appreciation and re-sale, privacy and security, and restrictions.
 Carefully assessing your needs and desires and then weighing the pros and cons of each will help you make the right decision.